DHTMLX/docs-diagram/docs/guides/integrations/vue_integration.md

 </script>
 ~~~

-In this tutorial you can see how to configure the **trial** version of Diagram.
+In this tutorial you can see how to configure the **trial** version of Diagram Editor.

 #### Set the container and initialize Diagram Editor